DarioBeneventi/Offensive_Infrastructure_As_Code/README.md

  This repository is used to automate the infrastructure needed for Command and Control.
 [FOR ETHICAL PURPOSES!]

- More information will be added soon.
+ This project is still in development, information and code will be added continuously.

  Inspired by SparcFlow's book "Hack like a Ghost"